open-politics/SSARE/README.md

 -  Vectorization/NLP Service
 -  Qdrant Service
 -  PostgreSQL Service
+-  Entity Service
+-  Geocoding Service
 -  API Service

 Services communicate and signal each other by producing flags and pushings tasks and data to Redis queues.

-The scrape jobs are parallelized with Celery.
+The scrape jobs are parallelized with Celery, Prefect and async functions where possible.

 Regarding storage, SSARE employs PostgreSQL for data retention and Qdrant as a vector storage.

+A simpler and wholistic data contract solution for project-wide usage would be greatly appreciated.

 ## Licensing